ligato/docs/docs/plugins/vpp-plugins.md

   - **Address pools** is a list of "NAT-able" IP addresses for a given VRF table.
 Despite the name, only one address is defined in the single "pool" entry.
   - **Virtual reassembly** support for datagram fragmentation handling to allow the correct recalculation of higher-level checksums.

+---

 **NAT Global Configuration Examples**

 **KV Data Store**

-Put the NAT global configuration data into an etcd data store using the [NAT key][key-reference]
+Put the NAT global configuration data into an etcd data store using the [VPP NAT key][vpp-key-reference].

 Example value:
 ```json